ferdiansatria95/ds_boston_housing/README.md

-# ds_boston_housing
+# ds_Boston_Housing
 This is my regression problem project for prediciting house price.

-# 1. Define Problems
+# Problems to Solve
 - Implemented Linear Regression, Random Forest Regressor, and XGBoost Algorithms with gradient descent optimization to make optimal model for predicting house prices.
 - Performing Feature Importance and Regularization (using ElasticNet for lasso and ridge penalties) to eliminate features which had little or no impact.
+- Predicting house prices with our own data.

 ## Code and Resources Used
  - Python Version: 3.7
  - Packages: pandas, numpy, sklearn, matplotlib, seaborn, jcopml
  - Dataset: https://www.kaggle.com/vikrishnan/boston-house-prices
  - Further Information about jcopml : https://github.com/WiraDKP/supervised_learning

-# 2. Dataset Cleaning
-The dataset is ready to work from kaggle :)

-# 3. Exploratory Data Analysist